electron/governance/wg-infra/policy/access/gsuite.md

 ## Offboarding

 If a governance member leaves their GSuite account will immediately be disabled, 30 days later the account will be permanently deleted to save GSuite costs.
-If during the 30 days you need to recover data from your account, please reach out to the Infrastructure WG in Slack.
+If during the 30 day window data needs to be recovered from an account, please reach out to the Infrastructure WG in Slack.